mongodb/docs-compass/source/includes/fact-hide-connection-string-password.rst

 .. warning::

-    If you are editing your connection string and click into the |compass| connection form, |compass-short| shows credentials in plaintext by default.
+    If you click into the |compass| connection form to edit your connection string, |compass-short| shows credentials in plaintext by default.

     To edit your connection string credentials without exposing your password, use the :guilabel:`Advanced Connection Options > Authentication` tab on the